danielenapo/AI_unibo/Obsidian Uni/Image Processing & Computer Vision/Image Processing/Camera calibration.md

 ![[Pasted image 20230504104901.png]]
 ### World Reference Frame
 The WRF can be defined on the calibration pattern as follows:
-- origin on the same corner (eg top left one)
+- origin on the same corner (e.g. top left one)
 - X=shorter side
 - Y=longer side
 - Z=0 (planar image), direction perpendicular to X and Y.